LonesomeSoul/Aim-bot-Computer-Vision/README.md

 to activate or deactivate the aim bot press N button

-3) to end scipt execution hold "x"
+3) to end scipt execution hold X button